Estimated Tax Definition

 - If paid quarterly, this amount can be saved and invested in other avenues and hence can generate additional income to the tax-payer.

 - There are quite some examples of individuals and companies who evade the payment of taxes.
 It distorts the supposed returns from the nation for the government.

 - Individuals may pay such taxes on time; however, the correct figures should be reported during the calculation.
 If there is a gap in the calculation, incorrect estimates are being used for payment.

 - There is hardly any medium of verification of real payments supposed to be made by individuals and companies.

-- This is still an estimated amount of taxes to be paid.
-Chances are that tax-payers may make false commitments and try to evade the actual tax amount.
+- It is still an estimated amount of taxes to be paid.
+The chances are that tax-payers may make false commitments and try to evade the actual tax amount.

 - Verification of actual documents submitted by the tax-payers takes quite a while due to which there is a time value of money difference.